Krewe of Endymion

-The Krewe of Endymion is a New Orleans Mardi Gras super krewe and social organization.
+The Krewe of Endymion is a super krewe and social organization that participates in Mardi Gras in New Orleans.

 History and formation

 The St. Augustine High School "Marching 100" marching in Endymion.

-The Krewe of Endymion is one of only three Super Krewes (using floats and celebrity Grand Marshals), and is the largest of the parades participating in the New Orleans Mardi Gras.
+The Krewe of Endymion is one of only three super krewes (using floats and celebrity grand marshals), and is the largest of the parades participating in the New Orleans Mardi Gras.
 Many people begin saving their viewing spots for this parade several days before the parade actually rolls, although spot-saving is widely frowned upon and is discouraged.
-It was founded in 1966 and named after Endymion {en-dim'-ee-uhn}, from Greek mythology.
+It was founded in 1966 and named after the Endymion of Greek mythology.
 The first ball was held in 1968.

 Parade

 The first Endymion parade rolled on February 4, 1967 in the Gentilly neighborhood near the New Orleans Fair Grounds horse racing facility.
-The parade remained on its original route until 1976, when it was shifted to its now traditional Mid-City route, rolling from Orleans Avenue to North Carrollton Avenue to Canal Street and into the Caesar's Superdome.
+The parade remained on its original route until 1976, shifting to a Mid-City route in 1982, rolling from Orleans Avenue to North Carrollton Avenue to Canal Street and into the Caesars Superdome.

 The 1979 parade was moved to the Jefferson Parish suburb of Kenner due to a strike by the New Orleans Police Department which forced the cancellation of a large number of parades within the city, including fellow super krewe Bacchus and all of the old-line parades, led by Rex, King of Carnival and the Mistick Krewe of Comus.

 The 2003 parade was forced to the Uptown route along St. Charles Avenue by construction of the Canal Streetcar Line, a circumstance which repeated in 2006 and 2007 due to a lack of manpower within the NOPD in the wake of Hurricane Katrina.
 Endymion returned to Mid-City in 2008 and is the only remaining parade in the New Orleans city limits which does not use the Uptown route.

 On February 25, 2017, an impaired driver injured between 28 and 32 people when his pickup truck hit two cars and a parade crowd and crashed into a dump truck.
 Terrorism was quickly ruled out when a breathalyzer test was three times over the legal driving limit.

 On March 2, 2019, an impaired driver killed two people and injured seven others when he plowed through a bicycle lane during the parade.

 On February 22, 2020, the parade was halted and cancelled after 13 floats, after a spectator was struck and killed between the halves of a tandem float.
 Following the incident, as well as a similar death during the Nyx parade earlier in the week, the city of New Orleans banned interconnected floats from the remaining Mardi Gras parades that year.
-Parades were canceled in 2021 due to the Covid-19 pandemic.
-As parades resume in 2022, the city may require further safety measures surrounding tandem floats.
+Parades were canceled in 2021 due to the COVID-19 pandemic.